Laimukas/Git-intro/README.md

 ## Git-intro
--How to work with git 101
+- How to work with git 101

--basic commands
+- adding html and ccs file